Chargeback clusters as an AML red flag

 Collaborating with Cybersecurity Experts

-Engagement with cybersecurity professionals is necessary for creating a robust defense against chargeback fraud.
+Engagement with cybersecurity professionals is necessary for creating a robust defense against fraud.
 These experts provide insights into the latest tactics employed by fraudsters, helping the organization adapt its monitoring systems and reduce vulnerability.

 By partnering with cybersecurity experts, organizations can implement advanced technologies, such as machine learning algorithms and real-time threat detection systems.
 This collaboration enables a continuous exchange of information regarding emerging threats and enhances overall readiness against sophisticated fraud schemes.
 Regular assessments and penetration testing led by cybersecurity teams keep fraud defenses updated and effective.